Billy McKinney Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.38 team ERA ranks 18th among all MLB pitching staffs.
+- The Red Sox have a 4.34 team ERA that ranks 18th among all league pitching staffs.

-- Bello gets the start for the Red Sox, his 21st of the season.
-He is 8-7 with a 3.81 ERA and 96 strikeouts through 113 1/3 innings pitched.
+- Winckowski will take the mound to start for the Red Sox, his first of the season.

-- The right-hander's most recent appearance came on Saturday against the Detroit Tigers, when he threw 4 2/3 innings, surrendering four earned runs while giving up nine hits.
+- The 25-year-old righty has 44 appearances out of the bullpen this season.

-- The 24-year-old has an ERA of 3.81, with 7.6 strikeouts per nine innings, in 20 games this season.
-Opponents have a .257 batting average against him.
+- Over his 44 appearances this season, opposing hitters have compiled a batting average of .283 against him.
+He has a 3.20 ERA and averages 7.9 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.